Did you know it’s possible to have JUST as healthy (if not healthier) of a pregnancy in your 30s and 40s as it is in your 20s?

 Fertility was new to me, but I accepted the challenge and dove in.
 I realized the approach had to be quite different, but that the results could be amazing and life changing.
 After all, it was the difference between having a (healthy) child of your own, or not.
 I took this mission very seriously, wanting it just as bad for my clients as they wanted it for themselves.

-We looked at deeper aspects of lab work to see what, if any, toxicity needed clearing, where genetics were at play, and what nutritional deficiencies needed to be filled to conceive naturally, have a healthy pregnancy and baby.
-We also looked at how to balance hormones quickly during post-partum so they could enjoy this magical time in their lives.
+We looked at deeper aspects of lab work to see what, if any, toxicity needed to be cleared, where genetics were at play, and what nutritional deficiencies needed to be filled in order to conceive naturally, have a healthy pregnancy and baby, and how to balance hormones quickly during post-partum so they could actually enjoy this magical time in their lives.

 Before I knew it, these women were getting pregnant left and right.
 Keep in mind that these were women who had tried for 3-6 years to get pregnant, spent thousands of dollars doing so, not to mention the enormous emotional roller coaster it took both them and their partner on.